rdfhdt/hdt-cpp/README.md

 installation.
 This section enumerates common issues and their workaround.

+#### Compilation issues using Kyoto Cabinet

+The support for Kyoto Cabinet was never finished and is currently suspended.
+It is for the time being not possible to compile HDT with KyotoCabinet.

+Common error:

+    error: conflicting return type specified for ‘virtual unsigned int hdt::KyotoDictionary::getMapping()’

 #### Package requirements (serd-0 >= 0.28.0) were not met
 When getting